 9) Beer is best in hot weather, and also the best painkiller for sinus pain.
 Maybe that last one is just me.
 See above.

 10) Every day is a giant Vietnamese lesson.
-Not in a class room, but just going about your daily business you cannot avoid but absorbing some tieng Viet along the line.
+Not in a class room, but just going about your daily business you cannot avoid but absorb some tieng Viet along the line.
 The chances of becoming fluent purely through osmosis are remote.
 Equally improbable is meeting anyone who has completed the DuoLingo Vietnamese course for English speakers.